 §242.
 The counter-disease force (the remedy), chosen as appropriate as possible for the cure of the natural disease, should be made only strong enough to effect our purpose, and should not injure the body in the least by unnecessary strength .

 The patient is as sensitive to the medicine as to the disease.
 If the medicine is used in large quantities or in too crude a form then we can actually make the symptoms worse i.e an aggravation of the patient’s condition/disease .

 — Hippocrates,Epidemics, Book I, Chapter 2

-Since homeopathy acts at dynamic level, the ‘similar’ remedy must be given in minimum (smallest possible) dose which is sufficient to stimulate the vitality and evoke a natural healing response to bring about the necessary curative change in a patient.
+Since homeopathy acts at dynamic level, the ‘similar’ remedy must be given in minimum (smallest possible) dose which is sufficient to stimulate the energy/vitality and evoke the organism’s innate natural healing response (self-regulatory mechanisms) to bring about the necessary curative change in a patient.
 This ensures there is no overdosing and no addiction.

 What dose will suffice for curative process (remedial effect) to start, yet still be so minute that the gentlest and most rapid cure will be attained?
 What is the most appropriate degree of smallness for certain as well as gentle?
 How small would the dose of each medicine administered?
 In other words, how small is small?

 The smallest dose of the homeopathic medicine is: in case of dry dose is one pellet/globule; in case of wet dose is the divided dose.
 The minimum dose may be different for different people based on patient’s sensitivity.